 In the late 1970's, the federal government began to take notice, and encouraged states to support these groups through small grants.
 The Community Support Program was developed within the National Institute of Mental Health (now the Center for Mental Health Services), and it was charged with involving more people who had experienced psychiatric services in policy making and program development.
 The term "consumer" came out of this, and in 1984, the first national Alternatives conference was held -- a meeting of people who'd experienced the system first-hand, and offered workshops to each other on how to start self-help groups, how to raise funds, and other topics relevant to self-help.

 However, this conference also marked the beginning of the split between "consumers" -- those who were primarily clients of Community Support Programs (day treatment centers, local supportive services, and who willingly took medications, etc.), and ex-patients -- who now call themselves "psychiatric survivors" -- who reject the system, and especially oppose "forced treatment" of any kind.
-Forced treatment is the legal means by which people are committed to psychiatric facilities; the most recent incarnation of forced treatment is "forced outpatient commitment," which is a legal method to force people to take medication, even while living on their own.
+Forced treatment is the legal means by which people are committed to psychiatric facilities; the most recent incarnation of forced treatment is "outpatient commitment," which is a legal method to force people to take medication, even while living on their own.
 Outpatient commitment now exists in some form in most states, promoted by the National Alliance for the Mentally Ill, a group of family members, mostly parents, of adult children who are diagnosed as mentally ill.
 Unfortunately, all federal funding comes with strings attached, and this short-term infusion of federal dollars was, in part, responsible for a "split" in the movement (between "consumers" and "survivors"), and for the demise of some otherwise independent organizations, such as the National Association of Psychiatric Survivors and the "Madness Network News."
 What has remained are "consumer" groups, frequently dependent on state or federal money for their survival.
 Nonetheless, many outspoken "survivors" still remain active and involved in the larger movement.

 In the meantime, advocacy programs were being formed in some states, with state or county funding.
 One of the earliest internal advocacy programs was founded in Minnesota, where Bill Johnson -- a disgruntled and disheartened social worker at Fergus Falls State Hospital -- convinced the administration to allow him to open an "advocacy" office."
 In Pennsylvania, lawyer David Ferleger sued the state on behalf of all the residents of one state hospital -- and won.
 Ohio had also established a "patients rights" service.
-Additionally, the Mental Health Law Project, now called the Bazelon Center, in Washington, D.C., was attempting to impact mental health services by taking on individual cases and class action suits which would impact the system.
+Additionally, the Mental Health Law Project, now called the Bazelon Center for Mental Health Law, in Washington, D.C., was attempting to impact mental health services by taking on individual cases and class action suits which would impact the system.
 A group of these advocates, many of them lawyers, met and, in 1980, formed the National Association for Rights Protection and Advocacy.

 In 1985, Congress, under the leadership of Senator Lowell Weicker of Connecticut and Rep. Henry Waxman of California, held hearings about conditions in state mental hospitals and other treatment programs.
 In the first and only piece of social legislation put forth during the Reagan years, a bill was passed to create a formal advocacy program in each state and territory to serve people with psychiatric disabilities.
 Most of the programs (called PAIMI -- Protection and Advocacy for Individuals with Mental Illness) became part of the already-existing advocacy programs for people with developmental disabilities, which had been established in the mid-70's.
 However, some became part of state agencies, and a few became independent, freestanding agencies.
 Funding was minimal, and services were limited to those who were currently hospitalized, or who had been hospitalized within the past 90 days.
 Nonetheless, perhaps the most important impact this legislation had was that it required that at least 50% of the membership of the Advisory Councils to each PAIMI program be current or former recipients of mental health services, or their family members.
 (Some states initially tried to circumvent dealing with "mental patients" and only recruited family members, so regulations were later developed to require participation from consumers, psychiatric survivors, and ex-patients.)